Write a Diamante Poem

 - The third line is three -ing verbs that tell actions associated with the noun from the first line.

-- The fourth line is the longest of the entire poem, and is the turning point of the poem.
+- The fourth line is the longest of the entire poem, and is its turning point.
 This line has four more nouns.
 The first two nouns are words that are associated with the noun of the first line, and the second pair of nouns are words that are associated with the noun of the seventh line.

 - The fifth line is three -ing verbs that are associated with the noun from the seventh line.